ozankececioglu/z/README.md

 	z c<TAB>			expand entries in the datafile which match 'c'

-Unless the -p parameter is specified, the regex you specify will be matched against a filtered drive listing from the current provider.
-If for example, you're on the C: then the following two commands could be simply replaced by `z foo` as they belong to the same provider and all drives will be searched.
-But you can be specific if you like.

-	z foo -p c,d	cd to most frecent folder matching foo in drives C: and D:

-	z foo -p \\ 	cd to most frecent folder matching foo for UNC paths

-	z foo			try to match foo in c drive, d drive, UNC paths and the registry

 ## Limitations

 Below is a list of features which have not yet been ported from the original `z` bash script...yet.